WaypointPro/waypointnomad-docs/index.md

 ## About

-Waypoint Nomad is a community-powered map for digital nomads.
+WaypointNomad is a community-powered map for digital nomads.
 Drop pins at spots worth knowing — cafés with great wifi, hidden beaches, coworking spaces, photo-worthy viewpoints — and see what other nomads have discovered nearby.

 Real intel from real travelers.
 No paid listings.
 No fake reviews.